Svetoslav-1/FE-AWS/README.md

 # FE-AWS
-Test-Site that I will upload in AWS via Amplify or S3
+Test-Site that I will upload in AWS via Amplify W/ S3